 Loans can come from mainstream banks and building societies in the form of finance to enable your club to do something very specific and transformative.
 As the lenders need to get their loan back with interest, you need to be able to show how you’ll use the money in such a way as to generate new cash to service that debt.

 For example, by acquiring your freehold, you’re not paying the rental fees you used to which frees up cash, or perhaps how with an expanded facility with a bar or catering you can generate more cash as a result.
-Both of these are ways in which you can use money in ‘one-off’ ways to generate cash on an ongoing basis – in the financial jargon, this is called capital development that enhances revenue generation.
+Both of these are ways in which you can use money in ‘one-off’ ways to generate more cash on an ongoing basis – in the financial jargon, this is called capital development that enhances revenue generation.

-That said, lenders are well aware of how sport and community organisations often struggles to make ends meet, and so if you can’t offer land or buildings by way of security in case you can’t service that debt, you may struggle to get them to be interested.
+That said, lenders are well aware of how sporting and community organisations often struggles to make ends meet, and so if you can’t offer land or buildings by way of security in case you can’t service that debt, you may struggle to get them to be interested.

 Secondly, interest rates are used to price how risky the lender views your business, and your club might score highly on a risk analysis, so even if you could access a loan and demonstrate a strong business plan and offer security, you might be paying a significant rate of interest for the privilege.